integrated-land-simulator/model_description/descript/matsiro.md

 ## Outline of wetland scheme

-A snow-fed wetland scheme, in which snowmelt can be stored with consideration of sub-grid terrain complexity, is incorporated as a sub-module of TOPMODEL (when # ifdef OPT_SW_STORAGE in SUBROUTINE: [MATROF] in matrof.F is active) in MATSIRO 6 to represent the wetland-related process in the middle and high latitudes grid with snowmelt (Nitta et al., 2015, 2017) (Fig. 12-1).
+A snow-fed wetland scheme, in which snowmelt can be stored with consideration of sub-grid terrain complexity, is incorporated as a sub-module of TOPMODEL (when # ifdef OPT_SW_STORAGE in SUBROUTINE: [MATROF] in matrof.F is active) in MATSIRO 6 to represent the wetland-related process in the middle and high latitudes grid with snowmelt [@Nitta2015-ob;@Nitta2017-hz, Fig. 12-1].
 The wetland scheme has two major effects: 1) the storage of part of the surface water and delay of runoff to rivers, 2) an increase in land surface wetness thus enhancing the evaporation in water-limited regimes.

 With the wetland scheme, when snowmelt occurs, instead of all the generated surface runoff flows directly to the rivers, only a part of the surface runoff flows into the rivers and the remaining part of the surface runoff is stored by the added tank (also known as the snow-fed wetland).
 Then, the stored water in the wetland is then re-added to the water input of soil combining with other kinds of water inputs (Fig. 12-1).
 In the current version, only snow-fed wetlands are considered, and more types of wetland schemes will be added in the future version.